Douglas MacArthur: Chief of Staff

-By rapidly promoting Andrews from lieutenant colonel to brigadier general MacArthur supported Andrews' endorsement of the Boeing B-17 Flying Fortress heavy bomber and the concept of long-range four-engine bombers.
-This was controversial at the time because most high-ranking Army generals and officials in the War Department supported twin-engine bombers like the Douglas B-18 Bolo heavy bomber.
-After MacArthur left his position as Army Chief of Staff in October 1935 his successor Malin Craig and War Secretary Harry Hines Woodring ordered a halt to research and development of the B-17 and in 1939 zero four-engine bombers were ordered by the War Department and instead hundreds of inferior B-18s and other twin-engine bombers were ordered and delivered to the Army.
-Andrews, thanks to MacArthur putting him in a position of power in 1935, was able to use bureaucratic loopholes to covertly order research and development of the B-17 to the point that when the Army and President Roosevelt finally endorsed four-engine bombers in 1940 B-17s were able to be immediately produced with no delays related to research and testing.
+By rapidly promoting Andrews from lieutenant colonel to brigadier general MacArthur supported Andrews' endorsement of the Boeing B-17 Flying Fortress and the concept of long-range four-engine bombers.
+Most high-ranking Army generals and officials in the War Department at the time supported twin-engine bombers.
+After MacArthur left his position as Army Chief of Staff in October 1935 his successor, Malin Craig, and War Secretary Harry Hines Woodring ordered a halt to development of the B-17.
+Andrews, thanks to MacArthur putting him in a position of power in 1935, was able to use bureaucratic loopholes to covertly order development of the B-17 to the point that when the Army and President Franklin Roosevelt endorsed four-engine bombers in 1940, B-17s were able to be immediately produced.

-The development of the M1 Garand rifle also happened during MacArthur's tenure as chief of staff.
-There was a debate over what caliber the M1 Garand should use.
+The development of the M1 Garand rifle also happened during MacArthur's tenure.
 Many in the Army and Marine Corps wanted the new rifle to use the .276 Pedersen round.
-MacArthur personally intervened and ordered the M1 Garand to use the .30-06 Springfield round, which was what the M1903 Springfield used.
-This allowed the military to use the same ammunition for both the old standard service M1903 Springfield rifles and the future new standard service M1 Garand.
-The M1 Garand, chambered in .30-06 Springfield, was cleared for service in November 1935 and officially adopted in January 1936 as the new Army service rifle just a few months after MacArthur finished his tour of duty as chief of staff.
+MacArthur personally ordered that the Garand use the .30-06 Springfield round, which was what the M1903 Springfield used; this allowed the military to use the same ammunition for both.
+The Garand was cleared for service in November 1935 and officially adopted in January 1936 as the new Army service rifle a few months after MacArthur finished his tour of duty as chief of staff.